near-ndc/gwg/specs/spec-1-kudos.md

 #### Kudo Categories

 - SBT standard provides a notion of classes.
 We will use it to define Kudo categories.
-Initial set of categories is following: Developer, Community, Manager, Showman, ...
+Initial set of categories is the following:
+- Kudos.
+Sub-categories include: Thank You!
+Good Job!
+Impressive!
+Excepional!
+- Endorse.
+Sub-categories include: Developer, Community Builder, Product Lead, Marketer, Project Mgr, Sales, Researcher, Architect, Data Scientist, Creative ...
+- Nominate.
+Sub-categories include: House of Merit, Transparency Commissson, Counsil of Advisors, Creatives DAO, Marketing DAO
 - TODO: finalize the categories

 #### Spam protection

 - Using proof of personhood is not enough to protect a system from abuse.
 One user could attach a bot to his account and send thousands of kudos to other accounts (potentially to the same human account).
 - We propose to limit that activity: Any human can send maximum 14 kudos per week.
 The quota will reset every Sunday at midday UTC (12:00).
-The quota will be a parameter and we will be able to change it in the future.
+The quota will be a parameter and the admin will be able to change it in the future.
-- Moreover, the target user should be in control of the Kudos they recieve.
+- The target user should be in control of the Kudos they recieve.
 Unwanted Kudos can be removed from display by either the nominee or nominator.
+- The target user should also be able to set their preference to either auto-accept incoming Kudos to their profile, or require a manual review & approval before accepting incoming Kudos
 - Kudo sender will have to set an expire time.
 To make it more useful, the contract will require that a minimum expire time is 1month.

 ## Tech Spec